open-politics/SSARE/README.md

    <h1>SSARE 🌐📰🔍🧠🗺️🪡📊🤖🗄️🔧</h1>Open Source Political Intelligence needs a news brain!

+Open Politics - especially Opol.io is a running data operation in the name of an open and enabled society.

+We are organising methods and infrastructure focusing on political analysis and reasearch.
 On a mission to find the **#NeedleInTheHayStack**

 **SSARE** stands for Semantic **Search Article Recommendation Engine**: